From Google Ads to Facebook Ads, we've managed millions of dollars of PPC budgets. Let us help your Vermont business with its paid ads.

 The second option from Google, if you are in a qualifying business industry, is to check out their Local Service Ads.
 Using Local Service Ads, you get charged a flat fee for each lead the platform generates.
 Home service contractors in Vermont, such as plumbers, electricians, roofers, and heating installers, frequently use Google Local Service Ads.

 You can also target people in your local Vermont area using Facebook Ads.
 The process is a little simpler since it just requires setting up a campaign with ad sets with geographic restrictions to ZIP codes in Vermont.
-We often rely on local Facebook Ads for all types of Vermont business industries.
+We often rely on local Facebook Ads for all types of Vermont small business industries.

-Maintaining fresh ad creatives is key to social ads.
+Maintaining fresh ad creatives is key to social media ads.
 The performance of your campaign will gradually decline if you do not rotate your ad creatives every couple of weeks.
 A weekly change in ad creative is often recommended for higher-spend ad campaigns.

 It can also be a curse, as conversion rates often drop when people aren't closer to making an immediate purchase.